steso-nommon/Pycharm-Workshop/README.md

 In this exercise you will practise running tests within a docker and debugging code.
 We will use the nommon-base-py3 image for running this Python3 code.

-For creating the image, open the pycharm terminal and use the command.
+If the image doesn't exist.
+Open the pycharm terminal and use the command.

 `./resources/docker/start_nommon_base_py3.sh -i`